-a.
-In areas where the ground is mountainous and rocky, there may be a requirement to remove rocks (E.g., physical hazard, suspicion that a mine/ERW is beneath the rocks, 'ghost signal').
-Therefore, the Supervisor shall decide on the best clearance method(s) (E.g., lifting, detector search, excavation, pulling drill).
+I. In areas where the ground is mountainous and rocky, there may be a requirement to remove rocks (E.g., physical hazard, suspicion that a mine/ERW is beneath the rocks, 'ghost signal').
+Therefore, the Team Leader shall decide on the best clearance method(s) (E.g., lifting, detector search, excavation, pulling drill).
 When removing rocks by hand, caution shall be made to avoid disturbing the ground and the rocks should be lifted vertically.

-4.2.16 Clearance of Obstacles
+4.2.16 Obstacles in Minefields